NOAA-OWP/LGAR-C/README.md

 # Lumped Arid/Semi-arid Model (LASAM) for infiltration and surface runoff
 The LASAM simulates infiltration and runoff based on Layered Green & Ampt with redistribution (LGAR) model.
-LGAR is a model which partitions precipitation into infiltration and runoff, and is designed for use in arid or semi arid climates.
+LGAR is a model which partitions precipitation into infiltration and runoff, and is designed for use in arid or semi-arid climates.
 LGAR closely mimics precipitation partitioning results simulated by the famous Richards/Richardson equation (RRE), without the inherent reliability and stability challenges the RRE poses.
-Therefore, this model is useful when accurate, stable precipitation partitioning simulations are desired in arid or semi arid areas.
-LGAR in python (no longer supported) is available [here](https://github.com/NOAA-OWP/LGAR-Py).
+Therefore, this model is useful when accurate, stable precipitation partitioning simulations are desired in arid or semi-arid areas.
+LGAR in Python (no longer supported) is available [here](https://github.com/NOAA-OWP/LGAR-Py).

 **Published papers:** For details about the model please see our manuscript on LGAR ([weblink](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022WR033742)).

 ## Build and Run Instructions
-Detailed instructions on how to build and run SoilMoistureProfiels (SMP) can be found here [INSTALL](https://github.com/NOAA-OWP/LGAR-C/blob/ajk/doc_update/INSTALL.md).
+Detailed instructions on how to build and run SoilMoistureProfiles (SMP) can be found here [INSTALL](https://github.com/NOAA-OWP/LGAR-C/blob/ajk/doc_update/INSTALL.md).
 - Test examples highlights
   - simulations with synthetic forcing data and unittest (see [build/run](https://github.com/NOAA-OWP/LGAR-C/blob/ajk/doc_update/tests/README.md)).
   - simulations with real forcing data (see [build/run](https://github.com/NOAA-OWP/LGAR-C/blob/ajk/doc_update/INSTALL.md#standalone-mode-example))